jannikmaierhoefer/goose/documentation/docs/tutorials/langfuse.md

 ---
-sidebar_position: 3
-title: Integrate Goose with Langfuse
+description: Integrate Goose with Langfuse to observe performance
 ---

 # Observability with Langfuse

-This tutorial shows you how to integrate Goose with Langfuse to monitor your Goose requests and understand how the agent is performing.
+This tutorial covers how to integrate Goose with Langfuse to monitor your Goose requests and understand how the agent is performing.

 ## What is Langfuse?

-[Langfuse](https://langfuse.com/) ([GitHub](https://github.com/langfuse/langfuse)) is the open-source LLM engineering platform.
-It allows teams to collaboratively monitor, evaluate, and debug their LLM applications.
+[Langfuse](https://langfuse.com/) is an [open-source](https://github.com/langfuse/langfuse) LLM engineering platform that enables teams to collaboratively monitor, evaluate, and debug their LLM applications.

-## Get Started

-This guide will walk you through the steps to integrate Goose with Langfuse.

-### 1. Set up Langfuse
+## 1. Set up Langfuse

 Sign up for Langfuse Cloud [here](https://cloud.langfuse.com) or self-host Langfuse [Docker Compose](https://langfuse.com/self-hosting/local) to get your Langfuse API keys.

-### 2. Configure Goose to Connect to Langfuse
+## 2. Configure Goose to Connect to Langfuse

 Set the environment variables so that Goose (written in Rust) can connect to the Langfuse server.